nddpj00/toolshare/TESTING.md

 1. Edit and Delete buttons work directing to the correct pages.
 1. If user already registered for event then conditional rendering works to show this.
 1. Email link opens client email.
+1. 'I'll be there' button triggers add_attendee view.
+User added to event attendees list, event shows in users profile and user receives an email confirming the information about the event.
+1. 'I'm intersted' button triggers add_interested view.
+User added to event interested list and user receives an email confirming the information about the event.

 #### Add Event
 1. Event Management link works from the main Account nav dropdown